-Population data collected in 1999, 2000, and 2001 on walleye in Lake James were virtually identical.
+Population data collected from 1999-2003 on walleye in Lake James were virtually identical.
 It does not appear that the 381-mm size limit is improving the overall sizes of walleye in Lake James.
 In fact, it is likely that the current size limit is compounding slow growth through density dependent mechanisms, and is indirectly increasing the exploitation of the larger females.
 In addition, the removal of the larger females reduces the reproductive potential of the population.